TheKK/IKDD_homeworks/HW3/README.md

 Use
 ---
-Just execute 'python3 ./HW3/recommend.py' and 'python3 ./HW3/word_count.py' then enjoy the magic
+Just execute 'spark-submit ./HW3/recommend.py' and 'spark-submit ./HW3/word_count.py' then enjoy the magic

 Author
 ------